gplepage/lsqfit/doc/html/_sources/lsqfit.txt

 Chained fits are most useful
 with very large data sets when it is possible to break the data into smaller, more manageable chunks.
-There are a variety of options for organizing the chain of fits that are discussed in the :meth:`MultiFitter.chained_lsqfit` documentation.
+There are a variety of options for organizing the chain of fits; these are discussed in the :meth:`MultiFitter.chained_lsqfit` documentation.